tripal/fields_generator/CV_guide.md

 # GUIDE TO ACCESSIONS AND CVS

+This guide has been integrated into the [Tripal developer's handbook, found here](http://tripal.info/tutorials/v3.x/developers_handbook/custom-field/vocabulary).

 ## Ontologies: what and why?
 Tripal 3 requires all bundles and fields to be associated with a Controlled Vocabulary (CV).
 CVs are dictionaries of defined terms (CVterms) that make data machine-accessible, ensuring uniform terms are used across experiments, organisms and websites.
 Without CVterms, our scientific knowledge might be split by "dialects".
 Plant biologists might study temperature stress, while animal biologists study heat shock.
 Each group might benefit from the knowledge of the other, but they use a different vocabulary to describe the same thing, so they never discover eachother's findings.
 CVterms make this easier not just for people, but especially for machines.